CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Overview.md

 - **​​Evaluation Flow Setup**: Set up and automate evaluation flows in Azure AI Studio to assess AI model performance with metrics like coherence and fluency.

-- **Fine-Tuning the Model**: Gain hands-on experience in Fine-tune models in Azure AI Studio with iterative prompt tuning, variant comparison, and performance optimization.
+- **Fine-Tuning the Model**: Gain hands-on experience in fine-tuning models in Azure AI Studio with iterative prompt tuning, variant comparison, and performance optimization.

 - **Implementing Chat Flow and Tool Integration**: Design and implement a chat flow in Azure AI Studio, integrating inputs, LLM nodes, and output configurations, then deploy and test the flow.